 Participants direct FMTC to invest their contributions, the participating employer's matching contributions and associated earnings (losses) among various investment options.
-At December 31, 2011, investment options consist of 28 mutual funds, the USEC Stock Fund and a managed fund of short-term bonds and other fixed income securities (Fidelity Managed Income Portfolio II).
-Participant contributions to the USEC Stock Fund are limited to 20% of a participant's total contributions and participants are restricted from making additional contributions into the USEC Stock Fund if the balance in their USEC Stock Fund account exceeds 20% of their total account value.
+At December 31, 2012, investment options consist of 28 mutual funds, the USEC Stock Fund and a managed fund of short-term bonds and other fixed income securities (Fidelity Managed Income Portfolio II).
+Prior to the elimination of the USEC Stock Fund as an investment option, participant contributions to the USEC Stock Fund were limited to 20% of a participant's total contributions and participants were restricted from making additional contributions into the USEC Stock Fund if the balance in their USEC Stock Fund account exceeds 20% of their total account value.

-Participants may, subject to the USEC Stock Fund restriction, make changes and exchanges among the investment options at any time by contacting FMTC directly.
+Participants may make changes and exchanges among the investment options at any time by contacting FMTC directly.